qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

   Default: *Integer*

 ``Field length`` [number]
-  Length of the field
+  Length of the field.

   Default: *10*

 ``Field precision`` [number]
   Precision of the field.
-Useful with Float field type
+Useful with Float field type.

   Default: *0*